17 Sights in Besançon, France (with Map and Images)

 2. Musée du Temps

-The Besançon Museum of Time is a history and watchmaking museum located in Besançon in the Doubs department in the Bourgogne-Franche-Comté region, installed in one of the most beautiful palaces in the city, the Palais Granvelle.
+The Musée du Temps de Besançon is a museum of history and watchmaking located in Besançon in the Doubs department in the Bourgogne-Franche-Comté region, housed in one of the most beautiful palaces in the city, the Palais Granvelle.

 The Museum of the Resistance and Deportation of Besançon, labeled Museum of France, is located in the heart of the Citadel of Besançon, a mecca of culture and tourism in Franche-Comté.
 Closed since 2020 for a complete overhaul, it reopened its doors on September 8, 2023.